prokinkd/rastertokpsl-re/README.md

 #### Devuan|Debian

+* `build-essential`
+* `cmake`
 * `libcupsimage2-dev`
 * `libcups2-dev`

 # Instructions

+If you have pre-built release (bin folder is already there), proceed from step 4.

+1. Run `apt-get install build-essential cmake libcups2-dev libcupsimage2-dev` to install build prerequisites.
-1. Run `cmake -B_build -H.` to generate nessesary files  _(**Note**: there are cmake variables listed at the end of the section)_;
+2. Run `cmake -B_build -H.` to generate nessesary files  _(**Note**: there are cmake variables listed at the end of the section)_;
-2. Run `cmake --build _build/` to build all cmake targets, the resulting binaries are located in `bin/` subdirectory.
+3. Run `cmake --build _build/` to build all cmake targets, the resulting binaries are located in `bin/` subdirectory.
-3. Run `./install.sh` to install PPD files and the newly built filter.
+4. Run `./install.sh` to install PPD files and the newly built filter.
+5. Run `apt-get install libcupsimage2` (Debian 12) or `apt-get install libcupsimage2t64` (Debian 13) on end user systems, for filter to work.

 ### Cmake variables